Alexander-0001/Lottery/README.md

 # Lottery
-A small tool to help you draw lottery numbers
+A small tool to help you draw numbers